Heavy menstrual bleeding (also called menorrhagia) is excessive menstrual blood loss that interferes with a woman's quality of life.

 In some cases, the cause is not known.
 However, many conditions have been associated with menorrhagia, such as: Uterine fibroid

-Factors that may increase the risk of menorrhagia include: Being an adolescent
+Factors that may increase your chances of menorrhagia include: Adolescence

 Fatigue and/or shortness of breath (symptoms of